Japan to ship 1 million COVID-19 vaccines to Vietnam

 Japan is considering additional vaccine donations to Vietnam and Taiwan, and it is planning similar shipments to Indonesia, Malaysia, the Philippines and Thailand from early July, Motegi added.

 Taiwan received 1.24 million AstraZeneca doses from Japan earlier this month to counter a resurgence of COVID-19 cases on the island.
-The Taiwanese government thanked Japan on considering additional aid.
+The Taiwanese government thanked Japan for the shipment and for its consideration regarding additional aid.

 "We will continue to maintain close communication with the Japanese side and look forward to the smooth arrival of the vaccines in Taiwan as soon as possible," Taiwan's Foreign Ministry said in a statement.